ocaml-multicore/ocaml-effects-tutorial/README.md

 written in direct, function-calling, and apparently blocking style.
 We will see that the same code can be used to implement a blocking as well as non-blocking server.
-A non-blocking server can concurrently host multiple client sessions unlike the blocking server which serializes client sessions.
+A non-blocking server can concurrently host multiple client sessions unlike the blocking server which serialises client sessions.

 The echo server is functorized over the network interface: